Benchmarking Analytical Query Processing in Intel SGXv2: Scans in SGXv2

 \subsection{Scans with Varying Read/Write Ratio}

-The previous experiments are both read-heavy and only have to write a small output in the form of tightly packed bit vectors.
+The previous experiments are both read-heavy and only have to write a small output as tightly packed bit vectors.
 As a consequence, the memory encryption engine mainly performs decryption when loading data from the EPC and only a limited amount of encryption.
-This leaves open the question if increased amounts of writes stress the memory encryption to a degree where it cannot keep up with the column scan, especially since we measured larger overheads for random writes in \cref{sec:join-random-access}.
-To check if the ratio of reads and writes to memory influences performance of scans inside the enclave, we evaluate a second scan with a variable write ratio (i.e., by using different selectivities).
-Instead of a bit vector, the second scan implementation returns 64 bit integers (i.e., row indexes) for the values that match the range criterion.
-Since a 64 bit index is 8 times larger than an 8 bit value, the write rate of this scan is 8 times the selectivity.
-To increase the write rate up to \qty{800}{\percent} (8 byte written for every byte read), we increase the selectivity of our scan up to \qty{100}{\percent}.
+This leaves open the question if increased amounts of writes stress the memory encryption to a degree where it cannot keep up with the column scan.
+To check if the ratio of reads and writes to memory influences the performance of scans inside the enclave, we evaluate a second scan with a variable write ratio (i.e., by using different selectivities).
+Instead of a bit vector, the second scan implementation returns 64-bit integers (i.e., row indexes) for the values that match the range criterion.
+Since a 64-bit index is 8 times larger than an 8-bit value, the write rate of this scan is 8 times the selectivity.

 As can be seen in \cref{fig:simd-scan-write-rate}, an increased write rate does not lead to a higher reduction of the read throughput inside the enclave compared to outside.
 The read throughput of the column scan decreases to the same degree inside and outside the enclave.